mogensen/docker-swarm-meetup/Docker Swarm exercises.md

 Redeploy the visualizer with the yaml file, and validate that it works!

     $ docker stack deploy --compose-file docker-compose.yml viz

+**[Note]** This command is used BOTH for deploying a stack first time and for updating the desired state of the stack.

 ## Create a complete Docker Swarm stack

-We will now look at an example application called VoteingApp from one the Docker Labs.
+We will now look at an example application called VotingApp from one the Docker Labs.

 ![Architecture diagram](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/architecture.png)